nlckysolutions/nGPT/README.md

 - In the Command Prompt window, CTRL+CLICK the first link to be brought to nGPT WebUI.
 - Have fun using Experimental nGPT!

+> [!TIP]
-**TIP: Make sure to click the save button in the top-right corner to save your current chat.
+> Make sure to click the save button in the top-right corner to save your current chat.
 These will be saved locally so they will always be there. nGPT does not autosave.**

 Whenever you want to use nGPT, you will need to load the model and start the server again:
 - Go into LM Studio and click the console icon.